Shuja al-Khwarazmi

 Shuja was the concubine of Abbasid prince Muhammad.
-She entered the Harem probably in 819/820.
+She entered the abbasid harem probably in 819/820.
 She was raised in the Abbasid household before Abbasid prince Abu Ishaq Muhammad ibn Harun kept her as a concubine.
 She was related to Musa ibn Bugha the Elder.
 The meaning of her name was Brave and Courageous.
 She gave birth to Muhammad's son Jafar (future Al-Mutawakkil).